erdaltoprak/erdaltoprak.com/src/pages/blog/setting-up-cloudflare-argo-access-on-a-raspberry-pi.md

 sudo pip3 install docker-compose
 ```

-You can enable the docker service
+You can enable the docker service:

 ```shell
 sudo systemctl enable docker